Group Therapy In Austin, TX

 Psychodynamic Adult Process Groups

 These are ongoing, adult process groups for individuals with different presenting concerns and backgrounds, orienting around the shared goals of deepening relationships with self and others, and using the relationships within the group for therapeutic growth and change.
-This group acknowledges the influence that relationships have in shaping who we are and how we are, and thus believes the possibility for deep healing and change happens within the context of the group environment.
+Group therapy in Austin, TX at Louis Laves-Webb, LCSW, LPC-S & Associates acknowledges the influence that relationships have in shaping who we are and how we are, and thus believes the possibility for deep healing and change happens within the context of the group environment.

-In these groups we explore our feelings, thoughts, impulses and defenses that arise in our relationships with other group members.
+In this group therapy setting we explore our feelings, thoughts, impulses and defenses that arise in our relationships with other group members.
 Carl Jung once said that “everything that irritates us about others can lead us to an understanding of ourselves.”
 In group, we seek understanding and awareness of ourselves and others.
 Members do this by building what we call an observing ego; a silent observer that registers our emotional state without judgment of right or wrong, sane or insane.
 That, in turn, allows change to occur and expands our capacity for awareness and acceptance.

 These groups benefit those who are: